bjlkeng/bjlkeng.github.io/posts/bayesian-learning-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop/index.rst

 Results
 _______

+*Update 2023-08-17: Section updated with a bug fix, thanks @davetornado!*

 The first obvious thing to do is estimate the posterior using MCMC.
 I used `PyMC <https://www.pymc.io/welcome.html>`__ for this because I think it has the most intuitive interface.
 The code is only a handful of lines and is made easy